django-cms/django-cms/docs/how_to/04-templates.rst

 **Custom applications**: Templates in custom applications usually follow some well-defined business logic which is normally hard-coded in the template.
 However the same templates might include areas of "static" content, i.e. content that editors wish to manage.
-As the django CMS :ttag:`placeholder` tag only work in templates attached to the django CMS :class:`~cms.models.pagemodel.Page` model, `djangocms-alias <https://github.com/django-cms/djangocms-alias>`_ closes the gap by providing editors central access to such custom content areas.
+The django CMS :ttag:`placeholder` tag works in templates attached to the django CMS :class:`~cms.models.pagemodel.Page` model, or in templates rendered by apphook views (see :ref:`using_placeholders_on_apphooked_pages`).
+For content areas that are not tied to a page or apphook, `djangocms-alias <https://github.com/django-cms/djangocms-alias>`_ closes the gap by providing editors central access to such custom content areas.